valerieding/Happiness-Map-App/README.md

 - Wrote unit tests for interactive map functions and acceptance tests for vote submission

 Message Board:
-- wrote the unit tests for all the functions we use in board.js. boardFunctions.js contains all of the same functions just in their own spot.
+- Wrote the unit tests for all the functions we use in board.js. boardFunctions.js contains all of the same functions just in their own spot.
-- users can see all the posts and laugh and cry with their friends.
+- Users can see all the posts and laugh and cry with their friends.
-- designed the message board page
+- Designed the message board page
-- dynamic welcome text
+- Dynamic welcome text
 - A post can be added after a vote
 - This post can be up/down voted on
-- populates a table and can be sorted via buttons
+- Populates a table and can be sorted via buttons

 Map:
 - Wrote wrapper functions for database queries: get campus average, get averages of all buildings, get average of specific building. note: average is the average of all votes and not limited by recent votes.